DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 We examined 534 watersheds with a variety of predominant snow types - Ephemeral, Maritime, and Montane Forest.
 Figure 1 maps the Huc12 units by snow type.

-Each individual Huc12 unit was trained using data only fromthat same Huc12 unit, and tested on later years of data using a train/test split of .67.
+Each individual Huc12 unit was trained using data only from that same Huc12 unit, and tested on later years of data using a train/test split of .67.

 # Observations and Results